The DIY Private Practice Owner

 As a solo private practice owner, we often enter business with a strong do-it-yourself mindset.
 Part of being an entrepreneur is being a self-starter—a go-getter, a mover and shaker.
 And while that drive is often what allows your dream of owning a private practice to become a reality, doing everything on your own can quickly become overwhelming.

-Starting a private practice—and any business, for that matter—requires a certain level of business awareness.
-This includes bookkeeping, accounting, management, tracking key performance indicators, networking, marketing, blogging, search engine optimization, advertising, social media management…the list goes on.
+Starting a private practice—and any business, for that matter—requires a certain level of business knowledge.
+This includes insight about bookkeeping, accounting, management, tracking key performance indicators, networking, marketing, blogging, search engine optimization, advertising, social media management…the list goes on.

 Much like therapy, we are experts in our own field.
 Someone can read a book on EMDR or The Body Keeps the Score and walk away with useful insights, but that doesn’t make them a licensed professional counselor.
 They haven’t gone through the years of training required to hold that role.